-Senior program director Cynthia Freeman oversees an $8 million-plus portfolio of fiscal sponsorship projects; manages capacity-building initiatives and regranting programs for foundation, government, and corporate clients; and supervises staff and interns.
+Senior program director Cynthia Freeman oversees an $8 million-plus portfolio of fiscal sponsorship projects; manages capacity-building initiatives and regranting programs for foundation, government, and corporate clients; and supervises staff and consultants.
 Prior to joining Community Partners in 2006, Freeman worked as a policy director for the Association of Community Human Service Agencies, a trade association of community-based human service agencies that contract with Los Angeles County to provide child welfare and mental health services.
 Previously, she spent seven years in the field of philanthropy, most recently at the New York Foundation, making grants to community organizing, advocacy, and start-up projects in New York City’s low-income neighborhoods.
 She also planned new grantmaking and technical assistance initiatives and ran a summer internship in philanthropy.
 Freeman has served as a consultant to numerous nonprofit organizations and worked on initiatives with government entities including the Los Angeles Department of Public Health, Burbank Police Department, and New York City Department of Homeless Services.
 She began her career as a community organizer and fundraiser for ACORN, a grassroots community organization of low-income people.
-She has served on the boards of Interfaith Funders and Emerging Practitioners in Philanthropy and is prior board chair and a current member of the executive committee of Jumpstart.
+She has served on the steering committees of Interfaith Funders and Emerging Practitioners in Philanthropy and is prior board chair of Jumpstart and co-leader of the Southern California Fiscal Sponsors Network.
 Freeman is a graduate of Brown University and has an MPA in nonprofit management from New York University’s Wagner School of Public Service.